venkatasiri12/Masters_Study_Journal/Daily_Learning_Log/Day_1/numpy.md

 - Python supports versatile data structures like Lists, tuples, dictionaries, sets

-- Even then, translating high-level Python code into machine instructions is time-consuming

-- Pure Python becomes slow - while handling huge data -> Because of this high layer of abstraction
+- Even then, translating high-level Python code into machine instructions is time-consuming => Because of this high layer of abstraction

 ---